Heroes of Appendix N: Conan The BarbarianThe Dark Herald

 **Dune was directed by David Lynch but so hated the cuts DeLaurentis made and took his name off of it.
 It was officially directed by Alan Smithee.
 The pseudonym that directors used to use when they demanded their name be removed from a project.

 ***I don’t have anything against this.
 I’m just a little overly sensitive to them after the Rise of Skywalker.

 **** Conan the Destroyer was shot in Mexico and the costumes and sets stayed there when production wrapped.
-This lead directly to a plethora of super-cheap, direct to video, sword and sorcerer movies in the Eighties.
+This led directly to a plethora of super-cheap, direct-to-video, sword, and sorcerer movies in the Eighties.
 While in the foreground, Princess Bosom-Flowers is getting her top ripped off by the evil Lord Brun-ock, you can spot the Conan costuming on the extras in the background of these flicks.